-The Women’s Program is in-person workshop for college women aimed at increasing bystander intervention.
-It is a counterpart to the Men’s Program and is a product of One In Four.
+The Women’s Program is in-person workshop for college women aimed at increasing bystander intervention, increasing women’s ability to recognize risk cues, and a greater willingness to engage in self-protective behaviors.
+It is a counterpart to the Men’s Program and is often presented by Dr. John Foubert.

 Program Name | Level of Evidence | Format | Target Audience | Special Features |